Overview

 }

-To add MCP to Claude Code, run the following command.
-To learn more, see the Claude Code documentation.claude mcp add --transport http chift https://mcp.chift.eu/ --header "Authorization: Bearer <your_mcp_access_token>"
+Run the following command.
+To learn more, see the Claude Code documentation.claude mcp add --transport http chift https://mcp.chift.eu/mcp

 - Choose your preferred IDE from the tabs above